lightstep/dd-trace-py/docs/advanced_usage.rst

 The Datadog OpenTracing tracer can be used alongside the Datadog tracer.
 This provides the advantage of providing tracing information collected by ``ddtrace`` in addition to OpenTracing.
-The simplest way to do this is to use the :ref:`ddtrace-run<ddtracerun>` command to invoke your OpenTraced application.
+The simplest way to do this is to use the :ref:`lightstep-ddtrace-run<ddtracerun>` command to invoke your OpenTraced application.